 Set up your drum so that the box chuck, the lever that hooks the box, is on the left side of your drum.
 Most drummers set their traps flat, although traditional players sometimes set their drums so that they tilt slightly down and away.

-4. Adjust your bass drum pedal
+4. Adjusting the bass drum pedal

-5. Set up your toms
+5. Setting up the toms

 There are a few different types of toms, but the most common are mounted and freestanding racks.